Becca Ellis

 Reiki

 Another one which uses energy healing, and we are still hard pressed to explain how.
-But try it, it feels amazing, deeply soothing and restorative.
+But try it, it feels amazing, deeply soothing and restorative - some people even find their spiritual awakening via this route.

 Massage